What does modern research say about toothpaste with neem? Does neem toothpaste really work?

 These rural people had never used a "real" toothbrush, didn't know Crest or Colgate, yet they had perfect teeth.
 A perfect natural solution.

 And where did the controversial fluoride get us?
-Holes everywhere...
+Cavities everywhere...

 But can we believe the tales from India?
 What does modern research say about toothpaste with neem?